What do you think is the most common problem that business owners ask me to help them with?

 Their core (or root) problem is always a lot more obvious and a lot more direct.
 It’s THAT core problem, which needs their attention.

-In this example, their core problem will be a need for bigger revenues and profits, or a need for more high-value sales, or perhaps a need for more high-quality clients.
+Their core problem will be a need for bigger revenues and profits, or a need for more high-value sales, or perhaps a need for more high-quality clients.
 That’s their actual problem.
 Instead, they are looking for answers to their “more leads” question.
 And it causes them all kinds of frustrating challenges.

 Their incorrect focus points them in multiple, fruitless directions.
 It also confines their thinking around one, solitary aspect of marketing.
 And it misses their core problem completely.